-Cetrotide® blocks the effects of a natural hormone, called gonadotropin-releasing hormone which induces ovulation during the menstrual cycle.
+Cetrotide® blocks the effects of a natural hormone, called gonadotropin-releasing hormone (GnRH).
+GnRH controls the secretion of another hormone, called luteinizing hormone (LH), which induces ovulation during the menstrual cycle.
 During hormone treatment for ovarian stimulation, premature ovulation may lead to eggs that are not suitable for fertilization.
+Cetrotide® blocks such undesirable premature ovulation.